 And what better way to do so than to cover them in dark chocolate?!

-I feel like I have to include some sort of a disclaimer here: although dried plums, walnuts and cacao in chocolate come from plants, these Chocolate Decadence candies are in no way a low-calorie/low-fat/diet food, so don’t be tempted to wolf down the whole tray as I usually am while making these!
+I feel like I have to include some sort of a disclaimer here: although dried plums, walnuts and cacao in chocolate come from plants, these chocolate treats are in no way a low-calorie/low-fat/diet food, so don’t be tempted to wolf down the whole tray as I usually do while making these!

-- Let the chocolate thicken up to a consistency of a pudding while you’re stuffing the dried plums with walnut halves, one walnut piece per plum.
+Let the chocolate thicken up to a consistency of pudding while you’re stuffing the dried plums with walnut halves, one walnut piece per plum.

 Line a cookie tray with wax or parchment paper.
 Dip each stuffed plum into the melted chocolate, turning with a fork to cover evenly.

 Place plums onto the lined cookie tray.
 Repeat with the rest of the pieces.

 Put the cookie tray into the refrigerator (not freezer!) for 15-20 minutes, or until the chocolate solidifies.
 Serve and enjoy!

 The leftover chocolate treats can be refrigerated for up to a week.

 If you’ve made these 3-ingredient vegan chocolate treats at home, I’d love to hear how they turned out!
 Tag @vegan_runner_eats on Instagram, rate this recipe above, or leave a comment.

 If you’ve enjoyed this post, share it with your friends on social media!
 And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free one-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.